 2. What is an Education and Culture Program travel grant?

-Partners of the Americas competitively awards approximately 30 travel grants per year (2 application cycles) through our Education and Culture Program.
-The travel grants support international travel for qualified individuals to visit and build their professional relationship with Partners of the Americas Chapters and organizational members, and to collaborate on areas of mutual interest in accordance with U.S. Department of State priority areas.
+Partners of the Americas competitively awards approximately 26 travel grants per year through our Education and Culture Program.
+The travel grants support international travel for qualified individuals to visit and build their professional relationship with Partners of the Americas Chapters and premium organizational members, and to collaborate on areas of mutual interest in accordance with U.S. Department of State priority areas.

-3. What are objectives of the Education and Culture Program Travel Grants?
+3. What are objectives of the Education and Culture Program?

 Topics for travel can be broader, such as art and culture, however, they must still support at least one of the objectives listed above, which will be outlined in the application.

-4. What are the benefits of receiving a Travel Grant?
+4. What are the benefits of receiving a Travel Grant/exchange funding?

 • Learn and experience a new culture